Exclusive - BOJ may ease again, double price target as government keeps up heat

-TOKYO The Bank of Japan will consider easing monetary policy again this month and also perhaps doubling its inflation target to 2 percent, sources said, as the economy's weakness threatens to delay its escape from two decades of deflation.
+TOKYO The Bank of Japan will consider easing monetary policy again this month while also mulling a doubling of its inflation target to 2 percent, sources say, as the economy's weakness threatens to delay its escape from two decades of deflation.

-Any easing will likely take the form of another increase in the BOJ's 101 trillion yen asset buying and lending programme, mostly for purchases of government bonds and treasury discount bills, sources familiar with its thinking said.
+Any easing will likely take the form of another increase in the BOJ's 101 trillion yen $1.2 trillion (747.4 billion pounds) asset buying and lending programme, mostly for purchases of government bonds and treasury discount bills, sources familiar with its thinking say.

 By accompanying the new target with more stimulus, the BOJ hopes to show its determination to get the country out of deflation and fend off more radical demands from politicians, such as a revision to the BOJ Law guaranteeing its independence in guiding monetary policy.